christopherdro/react-native-html-to-pdf/README.md

 ## Example
 The example project included demonstrates how you can create a PDF file from a html string and email it as an attachment using `react-native-mail`.

+## Android
+The android module pulls in iText to convert html to pdf.
+You are supposed to obtain a license for commercial use of iText.